The Trump administration said it would impose tough new sanctions on Russia. It still hasn't.

 Last week, New Jersey Sen. Bob Menendez, the ranking Democrat on the Senate Foreign Relations Committee, sent Pompeo a letter demanding to know why the new round of sanctions had not taken effect.
 “These sanctions are more than two months overdue,” he wrote.
 “I urge you to impose these sanctions immediately to ensure that the statutorily mandated sanctions regime is not undermined.”

-Daniel Fried, a longtime US diplomat who coordinated the Russia sanctions program in 2014 under President Barack Obama, says he’s not sure why the latest round of sanctions hasn’t been implemented.
+Daniel Fried, a longtime US diplomat who coordinated the Russia sanctions program in 2014 under former President Barack Obama, says he’s not sure why the latest round of sanctions hasn’t been implemented.
 But, he notes, by failing to act on the threat that has already been delivered, the Trump administration is sending a dangerous message to Russia.

 “For reasons I don’t understand, the administration has not been able to come to closure on this one, and it’s hurting them,” Fried says.
-“Tt’s hurting their ability to do other things.
-They’ve got to keep up the credibility or else the Russians think you don’t mean it, and then you have a higher risk the Russians will commit an even more serious act of aggression.”
+“It’s hurting their ability to do other things.
+They’ve got to keep up the credibility, or else the Russians think you don’t mean it and then you have a higher risk the Russians will commit an even more serious act of aggression.”
 Given the intense focus on Trump’s relationship with Russia and recent Russian aggressions like seizing the Kerch Strait near Crimea, Fried says the delay is “astonishing.”

 “I’m getting kind of frustrated noises from people in the administration that they can’t get it through the system, it’s clogged—they can’t get decisions,” he says.
 “I find that remarkable given the politics of this.”